sdbrenner/sdbrenner.github.io/index.md

 <!-- Though I was born in Alberta, I primarily grew up in Victoria, BC.
 After high-school, I worked in the bakery department of a grocery store as a cake decorator before getting a technical diploma in Civil Engineering Technology from Camosun College in 2010.
 I spent a few years doing a combination of traveling, and working as an engineering technologist in the fields of construction management and wastewater design.
 In 2013 I returned to Camosun College and completed the Civil Engineering Bridge program, which was an upgrading program that allowed me to join UBC's Civil Engineering program as a 3rd year student.   -->

-My interest and current focus is on small-scale processes and mixing in the upper ocean; more details can be found on my [Research page](/research/).
+My interest and current focus is on small-scale processes and mixing in the upper ocean; more information can be found on my [Research page](/research/).
 This website details my research interests and activities.

 *[MASc]: Masters of Applied Science